Party Starter: Games for a Good Time

 Have you ever tried to sell a “meat shirt” to a vegetarian?
 How about shilling a “shame pillow” to a diva?
 Snake Oil brings out the creativity in the players.
 The great thing about the game is that it can be as dirty or clean as you want, so kids and adults can play together at the same table.

 Some of our most memorable games involved a contest to see who could make the most normal item out of their cards.
-Never have I laughed so hard snakeat a “bicycle pump” or a “suit jacket.”
+Never have I laughed so hard at a “bicycle pump” or a “suit jacket.”

 Carcassonne is another good choice for a party.
 For many game aficionados, this might stretch their definition of “party game,” but that term is vague and without any concrete boundaries.
 I put Carc on this list because it accommodates a large number of players and gets the entire table involved.